morgana-x/ClassiSigns/README.md

 host models/sign.png on a website such as garbage.loan

 Type /model bot botname sign_text here etc\nanother line\nanother line\nfinal line

+signwall_text also works, and other custom sign models with part named "board" can be placed in the models folder

 to place a sign, make sure to then manually set the bot / player's skin to the hosted sign.png to have it textured